-Unless your influencer is a Kardashian, it’s an influencer marketing mistake to focus purely on follower numbers.
-(And even then, a celebrity-level influencer may be wrong for your specific goals.)
+Unless your influencers are the Kardashian sisters, it’s an influencer marketing mistake to focus purely on follower numbers.
+(And even then, celebrity influencers may be wrong for your specific goals.)

-A high-profile influencer may appear to be the perfect match, with followers that run into the hundreds of thousands.
+A high-profile influencer may appear to be the perfect match, with followers that run into the hundreds of thousands or millions.
 Scratch the surface, however, and you may find that while they have a lot of followers, they actually have an abysmal engagement rate.

 The key here is quality, not quantity.
-Yes, your influencer needs to have a good amount of followers, but their engagement rates need to be up there too.
-Any influencer worth working with will reply to and motivate their audience.
-People want their comments and concerns acknowledged: engagement reinforces the “human” element of social media.
+Yes, your content creator needs to have a good amount of followers, but their engagement rate needs to be up there too.
+Any influencer worth working with will engage with and motivate their audience.
+People want their comments and concerns acknowledged, and engagement reinforces the “human” element of social media.

 Making the collaboration a one-off

-If you’re working with a relatively few number of influencers and you’ve found the perfect influencer for your brand, you want to hold onto them.
-Even though it can be tempting to try other influencers, it’s worth building a relationships with influencers who are delivering the engaged, target audience you’re looking for.
+If you’re working with a few influencers and you’ve found the perfect one for your brand, you will want to hold onto them.
+Even though it can be tempting to work with other influencers, it’s worth building a relationship with content creators who are delivering the engaged, target audience you’re looking for.

-Remember that followers are usually loyal to a particular influencer, and these followers will respect your loyalty too.
-Cutting and running immediately after a campaign risks alienating the followers you were hoping to engage.
+Remember that followers are usually loyal to certain influencers, and those followers will respect loyalty too.
+Leaving immediately after a campaign risks alienating the followers you were hoping to engage.

-Focus on building a long-lasting relationship with your influencer.
-This will allow your brand to grow with the influencer, and reinforce authenticity and trust.
+Focus on building a long-lasting relationship with an influencer.
+This will allow your brand to grow with particular influencers, and reinforce authenticity and trust.

 Focusing on one platform

-People are active on various social media platforms for various reasons.
+People are active on a variety of social media platforms for various reasons.
 If you limit yourself to just one social media platform, you’re limiting the reach of your campaign.